yumy-yumy/topic-model/README.md

 # Running

+1. Put data to somewhere and set it as the `root_path` in `src/backend/topic.py`.
-1. Go to the directory of where you put the code.
+2. Go to the directory of where you put the code.
-2. Type command `virtualenv env`.
+3. Type command `virtualenv env`.
-3. Type command `source env/bin/active`.
+4. Type command `source env/bin/active`.
+For Windows, run the command `env/Scripts/active.bat`.
-4. Type command `python app.py`.
+5. Type command `python app.py`.
-5. Click the link in the prompt to open the webpage.
+6. Click the link in the prompt to open the webpage.
 By default, it is `http://127.0.0.1:5000/`.